Rotenberger - Things to Do

 Although the marsh is most easily traversed by airboats and tracked vehicles, the network of levees and canals constructed for flood control and water supply afford ample opportunities for recreation.

 Hunting of waterfowl, white-tailed deer, feral hogs, alligators, small game and conditional reptiles occurs in the fall, winter and spring.
-Prescribed burning and tree island restoration programs help maintain and improve wildlife habitat.
 Appropriate licenses and permits are required.
-Check the hunt calendar and regulations summary for an area map, specific dates, and quota permit requirements.
+Check the regulations summary brochure and hunt calendar before you visit.

 The canals surrounding the area support many species of game fish including largemouth bass, bluegill and other species of sunfish, as well as catfish and several species of exotic fishes.
 In addition, the canal system serves as a refuge for smaller fish species during periods of severe drought.
 These forage fish are an important part of the prey base for many species of wading birds.
-Reference the map of Rotenberger WMA to locate boat ramps.
+See the regulations summary brochure for a map of Rotenberger WMA to locate boat ramps.
 Appropriate licenses and permits are required.

 Wildlife Viewing & Photography